Horse Chestnut Leaf Miner Trap

 The Horse Chestnut Leaf Miner Trap helps preserve that bastion of the English countryside, the horse chestnut tree, from leaf miners which burrow into the tree's leaves and cause untold damage - including a reduction in conker size.

 The horse chestnut miner trap trap uses a pheromone to lure and catch adult moths and drastically reduces the population, leaving females unfertilised and far fewer eggs which hatch into the leaf miner or caterpillar.
-Simply add the pheromone to the robust and weather protected conker tree miner trap and hang in the tree in April, remembering to clear the leaf miner trap out and replace the pheromone lure every 6 weeks between April and August - the 3 lure and trap package will cover this period.
+Simply add the pheromone to the robust and weather protected conker tree miner trap and hang in the tree in April, remembering to clear the leaf miner trap out and replace the pheromone lure every 6 weeks between April and August.
+Choose either the trap with a single lure or the trap with 3 lures which will cover the whole period.
+Replacement lures are also available separately in packs of 5.

 The results should be fairly evident and you can enjoy collecting large conkers from your valuable horse chestnut trees for years to come!

-• Horse Chestnut Leaf Miner Trap supplied with a single or pack of 3 lures
+- Horse Chestnut Leaf Miner Trap available as a single lure trap or supplied with a pack of 3 lures

 Product Reviews